FuzzyWuzzie/Scala-Objects-For-Ant01n3/src/main/scala/org/sofa/style/Plan.md

 ---------------

 * For some stylable, it may be interesting to ignore the style of the parent.
+* In fact, do we really need the parenting ?
+* The stylable will have to maintain a list of classes.
+Why not using this list of classes to define the precedence ?
 * Do we introduce the notion of precedence for several style sheets ?
+* How are "events" represented ?